imzqqq/chat/server/chat/python/api-spec/proposals/2312-matrix-uri.md

 Chat identifiers as defined by the current specification have a form distinct enough from other identifiers to mostly fulfil the representation use case.
-Since they are not URIs, they can not cover the two integration use cases. https://to.chat.dingshunyu.top somehow compensates for this; however:
+Since they are not URIs, they can not cover the two integration use cases. https://to.chat.imzqqq.top somehow compensates for this; however:
 * it requires a web browser to run JavaScript code that resolves identifiers (basically limiting first-class support to browser-based clients), and
-* it relies on to.chat.dingshunyu.top as an intermediary that provides that JavaScript code.
+* it relies on to.chat.imzqqq.top as an intermediary that provides that JavaScript code.

 To cover the use cases above, the following scheme is proposed for Chat URIs (`[]` enclose optional parts, `{}` enclose variables):